 Accounting for the Nursing Shortage

 You may have heard that there is a shortage of American nurses.
-While opportunities for the nursing workforce have continued to increase at an incredible rate, the supply of experienced nurses has struggled to keep up.
+While opportunities for the nursing workforce have continued to increase at an incredible rate, the supply of Registered Nurses (especially experienced ones) has struggled to keep up.

 According to the Department of Health, there are currently seven states facing the largest deficit of nurses by 2030.
 Four states have a deficit of 10,000 or more full-time employees (FTEs): California, Texas, New Jersey, and South Carolina; followed by Alaska, Georgia, and South Dakota, with deficits less than 10,000 employees.

 That said, a national “shortage” is a bit of a misnomer, as not all states are experiencing a deficit of full-time nursing employees; some are in fact experiencing a surplus!
 Compared to demand expected in 2030, Florida, Ohio, Virginia, and New York are expected to have surpluses of over 20,000 nurses.
 Perhaps, then, the real issue is one of supply and demand, or distribution.

 This can even be seen at the hospital level, where some locations are in dire need, while others have increasing competition for nursing jobs!
 This is the case at the Hackensack University Medical Center, where “there is a waiting list of nurses who wish to work there.”